-- ALWAYS check tire pressure BEFORE departing on any trip, even a short distance.
-For proper tire inflation. - See page 44-51, for sections regarding Tire Safety & Maintenance.
+ALWAYS check tire pressure BEFORE departing on any trip, even a short distance.
+For proper tire inflation.

+See page 44-46, Tire Safety & Maintenance.

 Towing

 High cross winds and the external forces created by large trucks as they pass, may cause swaying or fishtailing.
 This can lead to a loss of control, resulting in serious injury or death.
 Under these conditions, slow down and pay close attention to other vehicles.